Prescription Stimulant Abuse Statistics

 • In 2011, 1.1 million Americans aged 12 or older used prescription stimulants nonmedically in the past year.

-• In 2020, 4.4% percent of high school seniors surveyed reported past-year nonmedical use of Adderall, up by .5% from 2019.
+• In 2020, 4.4 percent of high school seniors surveyed reported past-year nonmedical use of Adderall, up from .5 percent in 2019.

-• Also in 2020, 1.7% reported past-year nonmedical use of Ritalin, up by .6% from 2019.
+• Also, in 2020, 1.7% reported past-year nonmedical use of Ritalin, up by .6% from 2019.

 Additional studies indicate that there is presently no correlation between emergency room visits for prescription stimulants and trends in prescriptions themselves.